No Such Thing as a Free Lunch: The Cost of Free Offerings

 Working as I do in the digital realm, many of my default assumptions – and probably yours, too – are that certain products and services should be free.
-Where I’d react with suspicion if I showed up at Target and was handed a free shirt, I full on expect a software service I am checking out to let me have a free taste before I start my subscription.
+Where I’d react with suspicion if I showed up at Target and was handed a free shirt, I fully expect a software service I am checking out to let me have a free taste before I start my subscription.

-Based partly on this mindset, and based partly on my natural inclination to seek out a bargain, when it came to starting my company, I sought out free services.
+Based partly on this mindset and partly on my natural inclination to seek a bargain, when I first started my business, I sought out free services.
 Free project management software?
 Check.
 Free conference calling?
 Check.
 Free cloud storage, even though it came with limitations?
 Check, checkity, check, check.
-Heck, we still use free products in the day to day operation of Spring Insight… We love you Slack!
+Heck, we still use free products in the day-to-day operation of Spring Insight.
+(We love you, Slack!)

-The Costs of Free
+The Costs of “Free”

-Cost #1 Your Time
+Cost #1: Your Time

 Of course, you aren’t going to get friendly customer service with a product for which you aren’t paying.
-That means that when you are factoring the cost, you need to factor in your time.
+That means that you need to factor in your time when you are factoring in the cost.
 No one is going to train you on how to use the product.
 No one is going to give you pointers on best practices.
 You are on your own.
 It is tempting to forget the value of your time when determining the “cost” of a product but don’t.
 Every minute you spend figuring out a product is a minute you aren’t doing the job you actually started your company to do.

-Cost #2 Tailoring
+Cost #2: Tailoring

 Free services are basic services.
 They are the off-the-rack, one-size-fits-all services designed to basically meet the needs of a broad swath of people – which means they actually meet the needs of almost no one.
-When we started shopping for my daughter’s bat mitzvah dress, a friend offered to let us have hers.
-It was a couple years old, not quite my daughter’s color, and it had sleeves, which wasn’t really what my daughter wanted.
-But because it was free, we took it gratefully and she wore it happily for one of the events.
+For example, when we started shopping for my daughter’s bat mitzvah dress, a friend offered to let us have hers.
+It was a couple of years old, not quite my daughter’s color, and it had sleeves, which wasn’t really what my daughter wanted.
+But because it was free, we took it gratefully, and she wore it happily for one of the events.

-Cost #3: Lost Revenues
+Cost #3: Free Offerings = Lost Revenues

 Providers start at the lowest possible level, enticing you to access pay levels by offering higher quality and features you probably want and need for your business at those levels.
-What’s beyond the pay wall?
+What’s beyond the paywall?
 A wider range of services?
 The ability to segment your audience well?
 The possibility of really producing revenue?

-Cost #4: You are a Billboard
+Cost #4: You Are A Billboard

 Cost #5: Gotcha Charges

 So many services offer free trials for potential customers – but these trials require your credit card info, and a paid subscription kicks in automatically if you fail to cancel your trial period in the time and in the manner prescribed.
 The automatic subscriptions that result if you don’t cancel remind me of that Up high!
 Down low!
 You’re too slow (ha ha ha) high five game kids play at recess.
 It’s all fun and games until you forget to cancel and end up feeling like a fool.

-Cost #5 Transaction Costs
+Cost #6: Transaction Costs

 If you’re trying to cobble together a bunch of free services into a smoothly operating machine instead of paying someone to build a customized offering or to manage your services for you, you’re spending time on that which you could be spending on your business.
-All of this time, to beat some poor horse here, is NOT free.
+All of this time, to beat some poor horse here is NOT free.
 More than that, it takes mental energy and adds a source of stress.
 It adds another set of balls to those you’re juggling, and you’re already juggling quite a few balls.

 None of this is to discourage freebies entirely.
 Free services are a benefit of the golden age of the internet, and many are a great addition to your technology plan.
-Spring Insight still uses Slack (which I mentioned above) and freeconferencecall.com, and I find it works well and doesn’t alienate any of my colleagues.
+Spring Insight uses Slack (which I mentioned above) and freeconferencecall.com, and I find it works well and doesn’t alienate any of my colleagues.
 I also make use of free trials – but for their best and intended purpose – to test drive a product.
-As it happens, I’m in the process of making over some of Spring Insight’s web tools right now (stay tuned!), and have been using free trials to winnow down my options.
-(And I find it quite fun!)
+As it happens, Spring Insight also offers some freebies here and there (you likely noticed our “Free Stuff” option on our website’s menu).
 But not everything “free” price-wise is costless.
 When you’re calculating your monthly budget, be sure to factor in the ancillary costs that may come from leveraging free services.